somedude72/blog-site/content/projects.md

 comments: false
 ---

-Here are some cool projects I made in my spare time.
-Most of these projects are completely just me screwing around for fun.
+Here are some interesting projects I made in my spare time.
+Most of them are completely just me screwing around for fun.
 These projects are also present on [my Github](https://github.com/somedude72) if you feel inclined to check them out.
 They are roughly ordered from oldest to newest (newest on top):

  - [Vint](https://github.com/somedude72/vint): A C++ library that provides [arbitrary precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) operations.
 See [blog](/blog/05/).
  - [Minesweeper](https://github.com/somedude72/minesweeper): A clone of the original minesweeper program found on Windows 95.